 Darmstadt University of Applied Sciences is developing easy-to-follow guides that can help the population deal with a disaster, bringing together approaches from product design, information design and digital applications.
 Crisis preparedness was not a popular topic in the past – almost as if just thinking about it would become a self-fulfilling prophecy.
 If we can now free ourselves of this stigma, we will be able to deal with crises more confidently in future.
 It is just as possible to learn resilience as it is to find a strong route out of the crisis.
 We are now in the midst of the learning process.

-Lutz Dietzold, Managing Director German Design Council
+Lutz Dietzold, CEO of the German Design Council

 In 2011 he was appointed deputy chairman of the Stiftung Deutsches Design Museum (German Design Museum Foundation) and member of the advisory council of the Mia-Seeger-Stiftung (Mia Seeger Foundation).
 Mr. Dietzold publishes articles on a regular basis and gives national and international lectures on a variety of topics relating to design.
 He is also a member of numerous juries as well as of the project advisory board of the German Federal Ecodesign Award of the German Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety.